Chemical Sciences

 Wim F.A.
 Steelant, Ph.D., Professor

-Nina V. Stourman, Ph.D., Associate Professor
+Nina V. Stourman, Ph.D., Professor

 Lecturer

-Jennifer R. Miller, Ph.D., Lecturer
+Jennifer R. Decker, Ph.D., Lecturer

-Janelle Russell, M.S., Lecturer
+Janelle Russell, M.S., Senior Lecturer

 CHEM 1500 Chemistry in Modern Living 3 s.h.